Tiffany Vise

 Tiffany Vise (born February 2, 1986) is an American retired pair skater.
 Between 2003 and 2009, she competed with partner Derek Trent.
 On November 17, 2007, Vise and Trent landed the first clean throw quadruple salchow jump in international competition.
 They officially became the first team to perform that element in international competition.

 Their partnership ended in the spring of 2009 when Trent retired from competitive skating.
 Vise teamed up with Don Baldwin and began competing with him in the 2009–2010 season.

 Vise is a clockwise spinner while her partners have been counter-clockwise spinners.
 They were therefore mirror pair teams.

 Personal life

 Vise was born in Aurora, Colorado.
 Her younger sister, Brittany Vise, also competed in pair skating.

 Tiffany Vise married Don Baldwin on August 23, 2015, in San Diego, California.

 Career

 Early years

 Vise began skating at age four.
 She is right-handed, but spins "lefty" (clockwise).
-She competed with Ryan Bradley from 1997–1998.
+She competed with Ryan Bradley from 1997 to 1998.
 Following that partnership, she teamed up with Laureano Ibarra.
 She competed with Ibarra at the World Junior Championships, placing 6th, and on the ISU Junior Grand Prix series.